Ricksuarez29/Assigments_PDS/README.md

 The main branch contains all the folders for each session assignments.

 The repository is organized into folders by session.
-Inside each folder, you will find the corresponding assignments and any additional resources for that session.
+Inside each folder, you will find the corresponding assignments and the additional resources for that session, as well as a readme file explaining each assignment.

 - Session_01: Python Refresh